Old English phonology: Consonants

 /[tʃ dʒ ʃ]/ are categorized as palatal by Minkova 2014, as postalveolar by Ringe & Taylor 2014.

 //r// is categorized as alveolar by Minkova 2014, as postalveolar by Ringe & Taylor 2014.

 //w// is categorized as labial by Minkova 2014, as round velar by Ringe & Taylor 2014.

 The following consonants were generally both spelled and pronounced approximately as in modern English: //m n p b t d l//.
 Others are described at Help:IPA/Old English and discussed below.

 Gemination

-There was a contrast between short consonant sounds, such as the //n// in banan 'slayers', and long consonant sounds, such as the //nn// in bannan 'summon': long consonants were represented in writing with double consonant letters.
+Old English had a contrast between short and long consonant sounds.
+For example, short //n// in banan 'slayers' was distinguished from long //nn// in bannan 'summon'.
+Long consonants were written with double consonant letters.
 Long consonants are also called geminate consonants (or just "geminates") from the Latin word geminus 'twin, double'.

+Geminate consonants could occur only in certain positions in a word.
+They were typically found in the middle of a word after a stressed short vowel and before a vowel or sonorant, as in cynnes 'kin' (genitive) or bettra 'better'.
+In pronunciation, they were split between the preceding and following syllable, as in pyffan /[pyf.fɑn]/ 'puff' and dogga /[doɡ.ɡɑ]/ 'dog'.

+Geminates were shortened next to other consonants, at the end of a word, or after an unstressed vowel.
+In writing, however, double consonant letters were sometimes used in these contexts by analogy to inflected forms, or as etymological spellings.
+It is likely that early on, short and long consonants did contrast in word-final position, but even early texts show variation in spelling in this position: e.g. between bedd and bed 'bed', pronounced something like //bed//.